conduit-innovation/landsails/README.md

 # LandSails

 Brings plain SailsJS 1.x routes, models and actions into the client-side, and provides automatic model synchronisation.
+Provides isomorphic models, routes and actions, that persist and synchronise.

 **30th Jan 2018** - This is a proof of concept.
 There are currently no tests.
 If this approach gains traction, I will put together a proper roadmap and release.

 **Due to the lack of docs, I'm happy to help explain and get this PoC set up for you.
 Just give me a shout; I'm available on GitHub @talss89 or by email: tom.lawton@cndu.it**

+## Rough Outline

+- Provides an 'Island' object, which contain Sails routes, actions and models for use client-side.
+- Client side 'Island' models are backed by `balderdashy/sails-disk` and `jvilk/BrowserFS`, so they persist.
+- The ODA module tracks changes to Waterline models on the server, and sends 'ODA' packets to the client.
+- [TODO] Client reads ODA packets and applies transformations to the local 'Island'
+- [TODO] Uses the CloudSDK from `mikermcneil/parasails` to auto-generate AJAX SDK for the client
+- [TODO] Uses OfflineJS to detect loss of connectivity.
+In this situation, AJAX requests to the server are queued, and also simultaneously run on the 'Island'.
+- [TODO] Once connectivity resumes, the queued requests are sent, and any ODA packets are applied to the Island
+- Now we're back in sync.

 ## Wait, what ... why?